-- 3.1 Other documents with direct relevance to this one are: - 6A Standard Assessment Regulations: - 6A Standard Assessment Regulations: Undergraduate Programmes - 6A Standard Assessment Regulations: Postgraduate Taught Programmes - 6A Standard Assessment Regulations: Foundation Degree Programmes - 6A Standard Assessment Regulations: Higher National Programmes - 6A Standard Assessment Regulations: Graduate Certificate and Graduate Diploma Programmes - 6A Standard Assessment Regulations: Integrated Masters Programmes - 6J Exceptional Circumstances including Extensions: Policy and Procedure - 6M Misconduct in Academic Research: Policy and Procedure - 11H Fitness to Practise: Procedure - 11J Support to Study: Policy and Procedure - 11K Student Disciplinary: Procedure - 11L Third Party Involvement: Procedure - Information on citing references including the BU Guide to Citation in the Harvard style. - Information on avoiding academic offences. - Important Information (Student-facing Policies and Procedures)
+Other documents with direct relevance to this one are:

+- 6A Standard Assessment Regulations: - 6A Standard Assessment Regulations: Undergraduate Programmes - 6A Standard Assessment Regulations: Postgraduate Taught Programmes - 6A Standard Assessment Regulations: Foundation Degree Programmes - 6A Standard Assessment Regulations: Higher National Programmes - 6A Standard Assessment Regulations: Graduate Certificate and Graduate Diploma Programmes - 6A Standard Assessment Regulations: Integrated Masters Programmes - 6J Exceptional Circumstances:: Policy and Procedure - 6M Misconduct in Academic Research: Policy and Procedure - 11H Fitness to Practise: Procedure - 11J Support to Study: Policy and Procedure - 11K Student Disciplinary: Procedure - 11L Third Party Involvement: Procedure - 3.2 Other documents with direct relevance to this are: - Information on citing references including the BU Guide to Citation in the Harvard style. - Information on avoiding academic offences. - Important Information (Student-facing Policies and Procedures)